Skip to main content

 Jurors who vote coherently are rewarded.
 Rewards are sourced from:

-• and predefined dispute fees, depending on the tier.
+• predefined dispute fees,

 Rewards are distributed automatically and proportionally according to protocol rules.
-Reward distribution follows deterministic protocol rules and does not involve discretionary judgment.

 Penalties